 Comprehensive Credit Reporting (also known as positive credit reporting) will change the way customer credit information is reported to credit reporting bodies.
-Bank of Sydney will be participating by the end of October 2021.
+Bank of Sydney now complies with CCR as per the Australian Credit Reporting Data Standard.

 What is a credit report?

 Your credit report is what helps determine your suitability for credit products such as a Home Loan, Credit Card, Personal Loan or Personal Overdraft.

 Previously your credit history may have included information such as when you applied for credit products, as well as any significantly overdue accounts or defaults you have had in the past.

 What information will be shared?

 The change means your credit report could include additional information, such as:

 - The date you opened your credit account,